mskorkowski/relm4-store/book/examples/02-todo/02-updating-store-view.md

 For example you have a store of files in transactions.
 Single file belongs to one transaction but transaction can have multiple files.
 This gives natural grouping of files by transactions to which they belong to.

 Other example could be accounting system.
 Let's assume you have a store with invoices.
 Now you might group them by the accounting month to which they belong to.

-In chapter 5 we will implement grouping for our tasks.

 ## Let's implement pagination